Saucter/Rihal-data-engineering-challenge/README.md

 All of the aforementioned libraries could be installed immediately using the (pip install "name") command for the exception of pytesseract, which would initially have to be downloaded from git-hub page containing it: https://github.com/UB-Mannheim/tesseract/wiki (Installation steps are included)

-As staeted, all libraries would have to be initally installed using the terminal command (pip install "name") pip list:
+As staeted, all libraries would have to be initally installed using the terminal command (pip install "name")

+pip list:
 * pip install DateTime
 * pip install opencv-python
+* pip install tesseract
-* pip install
+* pip install pytesseract

+Methodology:
+The methodology and thought process behind each line that has been written are shown next to the lines of in the code itself using comments (format: line #comment)